- The course belongs to Chemistry and Molecular Science master program.

 - Basic understanding of organic chemistry (structure; functional groups; functional group transformation).

 Students attending this course will know:

-- Crucial role of sampling and sample preparation in the workflow of analytical sciences.
+- Crucial role of sampling and sample preparation in the workflow fo analytical sciences.

 - Basic aspects of sampling theory, types of sampling errors, and countermeasures.

-- Potential sources of sample contamination/sample loss and countermeasures, and specific requirements with respect to materials, reagents and techniques.
+- Potential sources of sample contamination/sample loss and countermeasures.

 First/second year of master studies.

-- The course will include student group seminars on topic-relevant research papers from the recent literature provided by the teacher.
-In this exercise, a group of students will prepare and give a presentation on the selected paper, while another group of students will be assigned to engage the presenters in a critical discussion.
+- Student group seminars on topic-relevant research papers from the recent literature.
+In this exercise, a group of students will prepare and give a presentation on the selected paper, while another group of students will engage the presenters in a critical discussion.
 This exercise is an integral part of the lecture course and contributes to the overall credits achievable.

-- Possibly, excursions will be made to certain labs at the campus for at-site demonstration/discussion of instrumentation and/or techniques.
+- Possibly, excursions to certain labs at the campus for at-site demonstration/discussion of instrumentation and/or techniques.

-- Student group seminar presentation & discussion exercise (accounting for 25% of total credit).
+Student group seminar presentation & discussion exercise (25% of total credit).

-- Grading scale from 0-5, with 5 being the top grading and 0 being failed.
+Grading scale from 0-5, with 5 being top grading and 0 being failed.

 Contact teaching.
 Note that regular attendance of the lecture course (>80%) is strongly encouraged and expected.